k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: long named objects truncated in xname()/doname()
 - Fix: CUSTOMCOLOR cmap entries only matched the defsyms explanation
 - Fix: monster self-buff learned spell wrongly announced as cast at you
+- Give covetous thieves a chance to stand and fight after a theft